Predicting and Mitigating Droughts in Africa

 In addition, severe

-droughts can displace large numbers of people, placing additional strain on
+droughts in Africa can displace large numbers of people, placing additional strain on

 diseases spreading throughout the population increases.

 can have on an area is the displacement of health workers.
 As water becomes

 increasingly scarce, health care professionals are often forced to relocate to

 other areas due to the difficulties of operating in a region affected by